Before The Artist Comes Into The Recording Studio

-A producer should understand the overall artistic direction, be organized, have great communication skills, a good personality, and should bring a great deal of music theory and technical know-how to the table.
+I've heard people compare a producer to a film director.
+They must know everything about the artist, and the overall artistic direction of the effort.
+They must be organized, have a network of creative people on call if necessary, possess great communication skills, a good personality, and should bring a great deal of music theory and technical know-how to the table.

 A producer doesn't have to be an engineer, and you may see sessions where a producer and engineer work together.
 A producer will be calling the shots and raising the quality of the album project, and the best producers will bring out the best sound from the band and engineer(s) and capture it for the world to hear.